mossbanay/Psychology-3-4/Questions/Chapter4.md

   * Somatosensory information includes touch, temperature, pressure on the skin, position of muscles

 - Association areas
-  * Ability to sense our bodys position in space by combining information about the position of muscles and joints and information from the primary visual cortex
+  * Ability to sense our bodys position in space by combining information about the position of muscles and joints with visual and auditory information from other lobes
+  * Attention, spatial reasoning (primarily right parietal lobe)

 ##### Temporal lobe
 - Primary auditory cortex